kouroshm/sql-practice/README.txt

 This project has been a practice of SQL basics on a database of worlds populations by CodeCademy.

+To open the database file and sql file please download [DBBrowser](https://sqlitebrowser.org/)

 This project attempted to answer these questions from the specification of the project: